Project

 The aspects of being without password and using n of m quorum for recovery are similar to zeropass.
 Instead of using a server, uPort is Blockchain based.

-#5 Updated by didi over 7 years ago
+#5 Updated by didi almost 8 years ago

 Oraclize makes it possible to fetch data from the outside world into a smart contract.